marinvvasilev/appcelerator-saml/README.md

 ### How the Application works

-*   User visits you Appcelerator app
+*   User visits the application
 *   The appcelerator-saml module checks if the user is logged in
-*   If not authenticated, the user is sent to loginUrl, which you have to set (see point 3.1.).
+*   If not authenticated, the user is redirected to loginUrl, which you have to set (see point 3.1.).
 *   From the login route the user is redirected to the Identity Provider
     *   On success - the IDp returns the user to the callbaclUrl (see point 2.1. - configuration options)
     *   On error - user is redirected to the callbackUrl as well